 In the 1990s, farmers across the Midwest began planting varieties of corn and soybean that have been genetically engineered to tolerate glyphosate herbicide.
 These fields are now sprayed with this potent poison, killing the milkweed plants that used to grow between the crop rows.
 130 million acres of monarch habitat disappeared almost overnight.
 People who study the monarch say that to rebuild the population to the point that it would be safe from extinction would require planting 1.5 billion stocks of native milkweed across the Midwest.

-Three species of milkweed grow at Nan Awaya, but all together they number only maybe 100 stocks.
+Three species of milkweed grow at Nan Awaya, but all together they number only in the hundreds of stocks.
 This winter and spring, we planted thousands of patches of native prairie seeds out in several of our pastures.
 We bought some milkweed seeds to go with them.
 We were so busy planting everything else, though, that by the time we got to the milkweed seed, it was too far along in the season to plant it.
 Now, it's too late.